SmartTVs

 With so many options for organizing and streaming your media library, deciding between Plex vs Infuse can be a challenge.
-This comprehensive guide compares key features, performance, compatibility and more to help you choose the best platform.
+This guide compares key features, performance, compatibility and more to help you choose the best platform.
+By the end, you’ll know whether Plex or Infuse fits your setup.

-Overview: Plex as Media Server, Infuse as Player
+#Overview: Plex as Media Server, Infuse as Player

 The core difference lies in Plex’s media server function versus Infuse acting as a player.